Day 1: Sunday, September 23, 2007

 "The Pediatric Stroke Program at The Children's Hospital of Philadelphia is among the first programs of its kind in the United States.
 We provide comprehensive assessment and treatment for children and infants who suffer from strokes.
 We are dedicated to increasing awareness of childhood strokes, preventing a repeat stroke, and minimizing damage from the first one."

-The doctor, Rebecca Ichord examines Meadow, she calls in her team of professionals, and they examine my granddaughter.
+The doctor, Rebecca Ichord, examines Meadow, and she calls in her team of professionals, who examine my Granddaughter.

-My daughter was told, to keep her daughter in her AFOs, to get a wristband for Meadow's right hand, and for Meadow to get lots of physical therapy.
+My daughter was told to keep her daughter in her AFOs, to get a wristband for Meadow's right hand, and to have Meadow get lots of physical therapy.

-The doctor Rebecca Ichord said, Meadow was born with narrowing vessels in her brain and she would probably never have another stroke.
+Dr. Rebecca Ichord said that Meadow was born with narrowing vessels in her brain, and she would probably never have another stroke.

-My granddaughter was weighed, measured, put into a waiting room, and examined but no needles or punctures.
+My Granddaughter was weighed, measured, put into a waiting room, and examined, but no needles or punctures were used.

 She enjoyed this exam.

-We ate lunch at a deli across the street from the Children’s Hospital.
+We ate lunch at a deli across the Street from Streetildren's Hospital.

-We caught the 2:30 P.M. shuttle van back to Ronald McDonald House.
+We caught the 2:30 P.M. shuttle van back to the Ronald McDonald House.

-We rode back to the RMH, we were hoping for some free tickets for things to do in Philly.
+We rode back to the RMH.
+We would like some free tickets for activities in Philly.

 They had no free tickets, but they had a token to ride the bus downtown.